Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 Test with additional data loaders
 ---------------------------------
-You can still run inference on a test set even if the `test_dataloader` method hasn't been defined within your :ref:`../common/lightning_module` instance.
+You can still run inference on a test set even if the `test_dataloader` method hasn't been defined within your :doc:`lightning module <../common/lightning_module>` instance.
 This would be the case when your test data is not available at the time your model was declared.

 .. code-block:: python